 Pursuant to Sec.
 291 HGB, the Company is exempt from the obligation to prepare consolidated financial statements or a group management report as the Company and its subsidiaries are included in the consolidated financial statements and group management report of Samvardhana Motherson Automotive Systems Group B.V.
 (SMRP B.V.), Amsterdam, Netherlands (smallest group of companies).
-The highest level of the Company is included in the consolidated financial statements of Motherson Sumi Systems Limited (MSSL), India (largest group of companies).
+At the highest level, the Company is included in the consolidated financial statements of Motherson Sumi Systems Limited (MSSL), India (largest group of companies).
 The consolidated financial statements of MSSL have been published on the Company's website (www.motherson.com).

-The consolidated financial statements and group management report of SMRP B.V. are prepared in accordance with International Financial Reporting Standards pursuant to ABI.
-EC No. L 243 Sentence 1 in the latest version (IFRSs).
+The consolidated financial statements and group management report of SMRP B.V. are prepared in accordance with International Financial Reporting Standards pursuant to the

-The consolidated financial statements of SMRP B.V. are published in the Bundesanzeiger [German Federal Gazette].
+Official Journal of the European Union, EC No. L 243 Sentence 1 in the latest version (IFRSs) and published in the Bundesanzeiger [German Federal Gazette].